 Check Airline Policies for Babies

 When traveling with a baby, understanding airline policies beforehand can help you have a hassle-free experience during your flights to and from Hawaii.
-Different airlines have varying rules regarding checked baggage packing and carry-on items for infants, which can affect your travel expectations.
-Familiarize yourself with these policies ahead of time to avoid surprises at the airport.
+Different airlines have varying rules regarding checked baggage and carry-on items for infants, which can affect your travel expectations.
+Familiarize yourself with these policies in advance to avoid any surprises at the airport.

 Airline policies often include specific baggage allowances for infants that can significantly ease your journey.
 Most carriers allow parents to bring a diaper bag as a carry-on item in addition to standard luggage.
-Many airlines allow children under two years old to fly for free or at a reduced rate if sitting on their parent’s lap.
-In terms of seating options, many airlines allow families to reserve a bassinet on long-haul flights (limited by an infant’s weight and length).
-You’ll need to arrange these in advance so please check with your airline directly.
+Many airlines allow children under two years old to fly for free or at a reduced rate if they are seated on their parents’ laps.
+In terms of seating options, many airlines allow families to reserve a bassinet on long-haul flights, subject to limitations based on an infant’s weight and length.
+You’ll need to arrange these in advance, so please check with your airline directly.

 When traveling with a baby by airplane: